Nakskov Court Building

 Respect for the heritage

-Under construction of the original connecting structure and in the energy renovation project, the projects were developed with respect for the cultural heritage.
-In particular, the heritage-listed part of the building was energy-renovated with great care.
+Both the original connecting structure and the later renovation were developed with great respect for the building’s cultural and architectural heritage.
+The heritage-listed part of the courthouse was energy-renovated with particular care to preserve historic details, materials, and proportions..

 Energy renovation